|Position:||Head Coach/Outside Receivers|

-Dykes also tutored true freshman quarterback Jared Goff, who set school records in passing yards (3,508), total offense (3,446) and completions (320) in his first season as the Bears’ signal caller.
-Goff also finished the regular season among the nation’s top 25 in completions per game (6th, 26.67 cpg), passing yards per game (12th, 292.3 ypg), passing yards (14th) and total offense (23rd, 287.2 ypg).
+Dykes also tutored Goff as a 2013 true freshmen when he started all 12 games and became the first true freshman quarterback in school history to start a season-opener.
+Goff set school records in passing yards (3,508), most yardage gained (3,508), total offense (3,446), completions (320), pass attempts (531) and total plays (590) in his first season as the Bears’ signal caller before eclipsing the first three in 2014.
+Goff also finished the 2013 season among the nation’s top 25 in completions per game (6th, 26.67 cpg), passing yards per game (12th, 292.3 ypg), passing yards (18th) and total offense (24th, 287.2 ypg).

 Dykes guided his 2012 Louisiana Tech team to a 9-3 mark, including road victories over FBS opponents Illinois (52-24), Houston (56-49) and Virginia (44-28).
 The Bulldogs also lost a narrow 59-57 decision to a Texas A&M team that later defeated top-ranked Alabama and earned a spot in the Cotton Bowl.
-Louisiana Tech reached as high as No. 18 in the national polls according to USA Today and was No. 19 in the Associated Press Top 25 after jumping out to a 9-1 start.
+Louisiana Tech reached as high as No. 18 in the national polls according to USA Today and was No. 19 in the AP Top 25 after jumping out to a 9-1 start.

 Dykes, the son of former longtime Texas Tech coach Spike Dykes, boasts a resume that includes additional stops in the Pac-12, Big 12 and SEC, where he served under such head coaches as Mike Stoops (Arizona), Mike Leach (Texas Tech) and Hal Mumme (Kentucky).

 Under his direction, the Wildcat offense established five single-season records.
-Arizona ranked 10th nationally in passing yards in 2007, and the Wildcats were 16th in scoring and 33rd in total offense in 2008.
-Dykes mentored, among others, quarterbacks Willie Tuitama, who was named MVP of the 2008 Las Vegas Bowl, and Nick Foles, who was selected in the third round of the 2012 NFL Draft by Philadelphia and is now the starting quarterback for the Eagles.
+Arizona ranked 10th nationally in passing yards in 2007 (308.50 ypg), and the Wildcats were 16th in scoring (36.62 ppg) and 33rd in total offense in 2008 (402.38 ypg).

 Born in Big Springs, Texas, Dykes received his bachelor’s degree in history from Texas Tech in 1993 and was a member of the Red Raider baseball team for two seasons.
 He is married to the former Kate Golding and they have two daughters, Alta (Ally) and Charlotte (Charlie).